 Main deck smoking room forward.
 From the collection of Everett E Viez.
 Steamship Historical Society of America collections

 First class cocktail lounge.
 This H shaped room was a dark and elegant watering hole.
 A favorite meeting place before lunch and dinner and equally popular for the after dinner brandy.
 Dark ebonized paneling was offset by bright green leather banquettes and bar stools.
 Cream colored drapes kept out any offending natural light.
 Carved Lucite columns shed a low indirect glow on imbibing patrons.
 The illuminated ceiling was covered by three amusing paintings depicted shipboard life by Constantine Alajalov

 THE NEW STYLE.
 First Class smoking room S.S.
 America A Mariner’s Museum photo

 Duck suite cut away

 The ‘Duck suite’ with duck decorative panels was one of four VIP suites.

 Tourist class stateroom: Aside from the porthole, this room had 4 berths, and two of everything.
 Two wardrobes, two dressers, two wash basins with hot and cold water.
 Bath and toilet facilities were down the corridor.

-First class smoker Photo from the L Driscoll collection
+THE NEW LOOK: First class smoker makes use of inlaid linoleum patters on the floor and curvilinear recessed lighting overhead Photo from the L Driscoll collection

 Tourist dinning room Library of Congress image